Student Nomination Form

 Our commitment to safety: This event will be held in person at NYUAD.
 While we plan to arrange and cover the cost of travel, food, hotel, and transportation, participant safety is fundamental to everything we do.
-As the world faces the Delta variant, we must all commit to putting safety first and follow the directions of the local health authority, which may impact our planning and nominated participants.
+As the world faces the Omicron variant, we must all commit to putting safety first and follow the directions of the local health authority, which may impact our planning and nominated participants.
 All participants must be vaccinated and also MUST wear a mask at all times during the event.
 If you are accepted to the NYUAD Hackathon, you also have to provide proof of your vaccinations (both or three doses).

 Student Eligibility Requirements

 Student Candidates will be judged on basis of academic performance, leadership activities, intent to pursue a career in mobile and web applications (or interest in launching a startup), and interest in the service of others:

 - Students who attended the NYUAD Hackathon during previous years CAN NOT be nominated again in order to give this unique learning experience to new students.

 - One of our main goals for this Hackathon is to promote diversity, intersectional diversity providing a rich environment for growth for everyone.
 So, make sure to promote your excellent female or any student of color student candidates who strongly qualify for the NYUAD Hackathon.